 In December of 2007, after 29 years of service, Tuck retired from the City of San Jose to become the Chief of Police for the Los Altos Police Department.
 The Los Altos Police Department has 48 employees with 30 sworn officers.
-In 2013, the City of Los Altos earned the distinction of being the 23rd Safest City in America for cities with a population over 25,000.

 Andy started his law enforcement career with the Menlo Park Police Department and also served with the Foster City Police Department until he was hired by the San Jose Police Department in 1978.
 During his career with San Jose, Andy had the opportunity to work a variety of assignments.
 As an Officer he worked Patrol, Field Training and undercover Vice.
 As a Sergeant he worked Patrol, School Liaison, Narcotics-Covert Investigations, DEA Task Force, Airport Narcotics, Auto Theft, Court Liaison and the Information Center.
 As a Lieutenant he worked as a Patrol Watch Commander and also served as the Commander of the Special Operations METRO unit, Assaults Unit and High Tech Crime unit.
 As a Captain he worked in the Bureau of Investigations overseeing both the Property Crimes Division and the Person Crimes Division.